 Proper staff training is essential for employees to fully understand their function within your business.
 Having practical training sessions run by senior staff and managers, as well as on the job training, will result in better quality output.
 Encourage senior staff and managers to be available to demonstrate and explain things in detail when a junior staff member has a question or issue.
 Developing staff so that they understand end to end processes and are able to take on more responsibility can take pressure off you and your management team.

 4. Keep the Focus on the Desired Outcome, Not the Process

 It is easy to get carried away with policies and procedures.
 While these are necessary for a business to function, it’s important to keep formal policy and procedure guidelines in line with the size and complexity of the business.
 Smaller businesses will generally need to allow staff more flexibility to deal with issues quickly.
 Encourage staff to think about the bigger picture and ask “What are we trying to achieve here?” rather than blindly following lists or templates.

 With a plethora of software and platform options available, many tasks can be automated or completed electronically.
 While there may be a steep learning curve, updating manual procedures is an absolute necessity for business growth and development.
 The most important part of implementing any new process is staff communication – explain what you are doing, why, and how it will impact them.
 Ensure they are trained properly on how to use any new system, so that you are getting the maximum results out of it.

 What Efficiencies does Your Business Need?

 To dive deeper into efficiencies you can create in your business and work out strategies to get these implemented in the best way, please consider talking with us.
-Our team at BLG Business Advisers work with clients daily who have all come across hurdles in their business that are stalling their progress and need a hand to overcome them, so our team are available to assist you at any point you need it.
+Our team at BLG Business Advisers are Wollongong Accountants who work with clients daily who have all come across hurdles in their business that are stalling their progress and need a hand to overcome them, so our team are available to assist you at any point you need it.

 Whatever you decide we wish you every success!